erdemkoral/check-out/README.md

 * Usability and Accessibility **5pt**
 * Use of JavaScript and DOM Events **5pt**
 * Clean, organized, easy to understand code **5pts**

+## Stretch Goals

+* Implement a router and create multiple pages
+* Implement your cart page